Structure and classification of torus theta-curves: Abstract

 \section{Abstract}

-A natural approach to construct a prime theta-curve is to an add an arc to a prime knot.
-We study that approach for knots and arcs on a standard torus in the 3-sphere.
-We prove that each nontrivial torus knot union an essential arc is a prime theta-curve.
-By comparing the constituent knots of those theta-curves, we obtain infinitely many prime theta-curves.
-We then classify all theta-curves that lie on a standard torus.
-In particular, Kinoshita's theta-curve does not lie on a standard torus.
+We study theta-curves embedded in a standard torus in the 3-sphere.
+We show that each nontrivial torus knot together with an essential arc determines a prime theta-curve, yielding explicit infinite families of prime theta-curves.
+We compute their constituent knots and identify the structure governing these embeddings, which leads to a complete classification of torus theta-curves up to ambient isotopy and homeomorphism of the 3-sphere.
+In particular, Kinoshita’s theta-curve does not lie on a standard torus.